miki-przygoda/ProjectJulia-Public/README.md

 ## 🪪 License

-This project is licensed under the MIT License.
+This project is licensed under the Attribution License.
-Feel free to fork and build your own version.
+You are free to use, modify, and distribute this code as long as you provide appropriate credit to Mikolaj Mikuliszyn as the original creator.

 ---